The Nancy Pauw Bridge, Banff

 A Second Footbridge Over the Bow River

 The Nancy Pauw Bridge is set in the heart of Banff, spanning the Bow River to connect Central Park to the Banff Recreation Grounds.
-The bridge will create an iconic connection between these two important elements of social infrastructure in the Town, in addition to becoming a destination in its own right – giving Banff residents and visitors alike a new way to experience the beauty of the Bow River and Rocky Mountain vistas.
+The bridge creates an iconic connection between these two important elements of social infrastructure in the Town, in addition to being a destination in its own right – giving Banff residents and visitors alike a new way to experience the beauty of the Bow River and Rocky Mountain vistas.

-Construction of the Nancy Pauw Footbridge is well underway, the realization of a 30 year dream to cross the Bow River at Central Park in Banff.
+Construction of the Nancy Pauw Footbridge is now completed.
 Ground was broken with the placing of the first of the large 4 foot diameter drilled piles.
 Together, these provide a structural thrust block for the pure arch clear spanning 80m (264 ft) across the Bow.